Geoffrey Bodenhausen

 Geoffrey Bodenhausen (born 1951) is a French chemist specializing in nuclear magnetic resonance, being highly cited in his field.
 He is a Corresponding member of the Royal Netherlands Academy of Arts and Sciences and a Fellow of the American Physical Society.

 He is professeur émérite at the Department of Chemistry at the École Normale Supérieure (ENS) in Paris and professeur honoraire at the Laboratory of Biomolecular Magnetic Resonance of the École Polytechnique Fédérale de Lausanne (EPFL).
 He is a member of the editorial board of the journal Progress in Nuclear Magnetic Resonance Spectroscopy.
 He is the chair of the editorial board of the journal Magnetic Resonance.

 Education

 He received a Diploma in chemistry from ETH Zurich in 1974, and a D.Phil. from Oxford University in 1977, supervised by Ray Freeman.

 Career

-Bodenhausen began his post-doctoral research under the supervision of Robert and Regitze Vold at the University of California in San Diego.
+Bodenhausen began his post-doctoral research under the supervision of Robert and Regitze Vold at the University of California, San Diego.
 He subsequently worked as Research Staff with Leo Neuringer and Robert G. Griffin at the Massachusetts Institute of Technology and then in 1980 he moved to the ETH in Zurich, where he joined the group of Richard R. Ernst.